-The DSL and deputy will be aware of contact details and referral routes in to the local housing authority so they can raise/progress concerns at the earliest opportunity (where appropriate and in accordance with local procedures).
+The DSL and deputies will be aware of contact details and referral routes into the local housing authority so they can raise/progress concerns at the earliest opportunity (where appropriate and in accordance with local procedures).

-Where a child has been harmed or is at risk of harm, the DSL will also make a referral to children's social care.
+Where a child has been harmed or is at risk of harm, the DSL will also make a referral to local authority children's social care.